 The Taurus constellation is one of the oldest in the sky.
-Documented by the Babylonians more than 4,000 years ago, it has never stopped telling the same story: the one about a bull that is not what it seems.
+It was documented by the Babylonians more than 4,000 years ago, and ever since, it has been telling the same story: a bull that is not what it appears to be.

-Greek mythology, the Aztec apocalypse of the Pleiades, and the nebula born from an explosion that Chinese astronomers witnessed in the middle of the day
+Greek mythology, the Aztec apocalypse of the Pleiades, and the nebula born from an explosion the Chinese saw in broad daylight

 By Juan Pablo Martín | ASTRONOMIKA TV | May 2026